Canine hip dysplasia is a common cause of limping and lameness in larger dogs.

 Di Gu Pi San is a TCVM blend of 12 different herbs.

-Di Gu Pi San helps dogs with the following Western diagnoses:
+Di Gu Pi San helps dogs suffering from:

 Di Gu Pi San: Eastern Medicine Applications